What is ovarian remnant syndrome?

 What are the signs and symptoms?

-Pelvic pain is the most common symptom.
+The most common symptom of Ovarian Remnant Syndrome is pelvic pain.
 Less frequently seen symptoms include a pelvic mass, or the absence of menopausal symptoms after surgery.
 If menopausal symptoms weren’t experienced after surgery to remove both ovaries, this would suggest that the patient may still be producing hormones and ovarian tissue may have been left behind.
 Some people with ovarian remnant syndrome also have symptoms similar to endometriosis, such as painful intercourse, urinary or bowel symptoms.

 It may be possible that some people with ovarian remnant syndrome do not present with any symptoms, but the rate of this is unknown.